 The eToro mobile app is available for iOS and Android, and it’s one of our favorite mobile trading platforms to use.
 The app has a custom technical analysis suite complete with over 100 technical indicators and drawing tools.
 It also includes a scrollable news feed and economic calendar to help you stay ahead of the market.

 Even better, the eToro app has a built-in social trading network.
 You can follow tens of thousands of other traders from around the world and share trading strategies.
 You can also take advantage of the copy portfolios feature to automatically mimic the moves of other commodity traders.
 This is a simple way to automate your trading.
+For these reasons many traders consider eToro to be the best day trading app with low fees.

 eToro is regulated by the UK’s Financial Conduct Authority (FCA) and the broker offers 24/5 customer support.
 You can get in touch over chat right from inside the app.
 The eToro app has 4.0 rating on the Apple App Store.